code4policy/modules/finalproject/project.md

 Kudos if you manage to get all of that into the chart itself.
 If not, you may write the parts you weren't able to get into the chart in a little note under the chart.
 If you chose the latter option, I would expect that chart notes will have a different CSS style that distinguish them from the rest of the text on your page.

+### User Centric Design

+Finally, a core component of agile software development is keeping the user at the center of the software design process.
+One of the way we do that is to make user personas and user stories to capture requirements.
+As such, one of the criteria for grading will be how well the project serves the users as stated in the user stories.
+Remember though, in this class the product is both a website for your users as well as a learning tool for you.
+In that sense you are one of the users, and your story can also be captured in the user stories.

+For example: A group may spend a lot of time on the styles for their website if one of their user stories involves showing off their design skills in their portfolio.
+Another team may have a very spartan website, but have spent their time making lots of modifications to the original JavaScript chart because one of their user stories involves exploring an unfamiliar programming language.

 ## Process

 Remember to keep your processes agile.
 This means you team will value: